andrewt3000/MachineLearning/cnn4Images.md

 2. Max pool layer: max pooling is when you take a section and subsample only the largest value in the pool.
   parameter: size of the section to subsample. example 2x2.

-3. Fully connected layers are normal hidden layers.
+3. Fully connected layers are the same as hidden layers in a vanilla neural network.

 ### Image applications
 Object classification - identifying an object in an image.